FGDES/libVIODES/README.md

 To extend libVIODES to display a specific fType, you need to derive corresponding VioStyle, VioModel, VioView and VioWidget classes.
 Via the Qt plugin mechanism, you can register your extensons with the VioTypeResistry.
-There are demo plugins for timed generators and colord markings.

-##
-Plug-In/VioGen:
+An example is the generator plug-in
+VioGen:

 * plain generator representation (VioGeneratorModel, VioGeneratorWidget)
 * specific generator representation (VioGeneratorList*, VioGeneratorGraph*)
 * specialised Qt models/views (Lio*, Gio*)

 The code of this pluglin is taken from an previous project for graph representation (libVIOGen).
-There are some glitches from the merge, so don't consider this plugin as a template to design your plugin.

 ## Tutorial